9 Things to Know About Heart Attacks Before You Have One

 How will I know if I’m having a heart attack?

 The number one rule: don’t diagnose yourself.
 If you have the slightest suspicion that you may be having a heart attack, call 911.
 Since about half of heart attack deaths happen within the first hour following an attack, waiting several hours before calling for help could be deadly.
 If you have any of the following symptoms, dial 911.
 Chest discomfort: Most heart attacks involve discomfort in the center of the chest that lasts for more than a few minutes, or goes away and then comes back.
 It may feel like an uncomfortable level of pressure, squeezing, fullness, or pain.
 Upper body discomfort: Pain in one or both arms, the back, neck, jaw, or stomach could signal a problem.
 Shortness of breath: This symptom may occur with or without chest discomfort.
-Other signals: Pay attention to body symptoms you don’t normally experience, such as breaking out in a cold sweat, nausea, lightheadedness, overwhelming fatigue, or a feeling of impending doom.
+Other signals: Pay attention to body symptoms you don’t normally experience, such as breaking out in a cold sweat, nausea, lightheadedness, overwhelming fatigue, or a feeling of impending doom (and these more silent signs of a heart attack).
 Don’t miss these 15 lifesaving tips to prevent heart disease, according to a holistic heart doctor.

 Will I get that “elephant on the chest” feeling I’ve heard about?